BenOkwara/Git-Hub/README.md

 # Giphy

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
+This app allows a user to view, search Github repositories.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+### Author

+By: Waweru Okwara.

+## Description

+This application has been designed using angular framework.
+It is an angular API meant to allow search repositories by username and be able to view the repositories there in.

+## Technologies Used
+* Angular CLI
+* Typescript
+* Bootstrap

+## Bug

+The app doesn't display any results for search.

 ## Development server